wallento/wallento.github.io/job-postdoc-scale4edge.md

 - Identifying patterns using modern static and dynamic methods
 - Automatic generation of instruction set extensions
-- Evaluation of auto-generated instructions using an existing tool the estimates hardware impact
+- Evaluation of auto-generated instructions using an existing tool to estimate hardware impact
 - Evaluation and estimation of software performance impact
 - Automatic generation of standardized libraries for digital signal processing and neural networks